DinoChiesa/Apigee-Java-Remove-Variables/README.md

    * The `variables` value can be a comma-separated list.

-   * The `recurse-access-entityt` is a boolean, denoting special behavior for variables set with AccessEntity.
+   * The `recurse-access-entity` is a boolean, denoting special behavior for variables set with AccessEntity.
 The policy will remove ALL the "sub-variables" when this property is true.

 5. use the Google Cloud Console UI, or a tool like [importAndDeploy.js](https://github.com/DinoChiesa/apigee-edge-js-examples/blob/master/importAndDeploy.js) or similar to import the proxy into an Edge organization, and then deploy the proxy .